wp-plugins/affiliates-woocommerce-light/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Updated the commission calculation to take discounts excluding tax into account.

 = 1.1.0 =
 * Updated the referral calculation to use order methods.
 * Updated the plugin version info, tested for WordPress 4.2 and requires at least WordPress 4.0.